 Well, you’ve made it to spring semester and graduation is in sight.
+But, senioritis.
 You can see the light at the end of the tunnel!
-However, we are here to remind you that this last semester of high school (or college) doesn’t need to be walked in the dark.
+But, senioritis.
+We are here to remind you that this last semester of high school (or college) doesn’t need to be walked in the dark.

 Definition of Senioritis: The slowing of studying or checking out of school the few months before graduation.